With three new royal babies joining the firm in 2021, we share how many great-grandchildren the Queen has and the special name they call her.

 Prince George, Princess Charlotte and Prince Louis

-Prince William and Kate Middleton are parents to Prince George, seven, Princess Charlotte, six, and Prince Louis, three.
+Prince William and Kate Middleton are parents to Prince George (opens in new tab), eight, Princess Charlotte (opens in new tab), seven, and Prince Louis, four.
 Their first-born George is third in the royal line of succession and is expected to be King after his father.
 Whilst Princess Charlotte is fourth and Louis is fifth.

 Prince George and Princess Charlotte attend St Thomas's School, whilst Prince Louis started nursery last year.

-The Duchess of Cambridge revealed that her eldest son George has a nickname for his great-grandmother in a 2016 documentary.
+The Duchess of Cambridge revealed that her eldest son George has a nickname for his great-grandmother in the 2016 Our Queen at 90 documentary.
 It is thought that Charlotte and Louis may have adopted the sweet moniker too.

 Mia, Lena and Lucas Tindall

 Zara Tindall (opens in new tab) and her husband Mike share daughters Mia, eight, and Lena, three.
 They welcomed their first son (opens in new tab) Lucas in March 2021, with dad and former Rugby player Mike opening up on Lucas's speedy birth.

 “Arrived very quickly.
 Didn’t make it to hospital.
 On the bathroom floor,” Mike said on his The Good, The Bad & The Rugby podcast.
 “So yeah, it was running to the gym, get a mat, get into the bathroom, get the mat on the floor, towels down, brace, brace, brace.”

 Zara is the second child of Princess Anne and her ex-husband Captain Mark Phillips.
 Mia, Lena and Lucas are respectively 21st, 22nd and 23rd in line to the thone.